starwolf0320/web3-interview-preparation/README.md

   - https://ethereum.stackexchange.com/questions/12145/how-to-loop-through-mapping-in-solidity
 - You Interact With A Smart Contract & See A Gas Usage Of 50,000 With A Cost of 15Gwei.
 How Much ether Would You Have To Pay To The Miner?
   - 750,000,000,000,000 Wei.
-- calculate 3500 finny to ether -->
+- calculate 3500 finny to ether
+- calculate transaction fee -->

 ## Spread The Knowledge